Wielded rarity

 Lore Boundary Checks

 Object hubs stop feeling generic when you separate what is carried, what is worshipped, and what is sworn to.
-The same naming logic should not cover all three equally.
+The same labeling logic should not cover all three equally.

-Weapons need edge, threat, and bearer energy.
-Guild names need banner identity, doctrine, and social posture.
+armaments need edge, threat, and bearer energy.
+Guild labels need banner identity, doctrine, and social posture.

 A relic should imply age or power in itself.
 An order or faction should sound like a group that recruits, governs, or swears an oath around that object.

-If the story weight lives in the bearer or the city instead of the item, name that layer first and let the object inherit the surrounding world.
+If the story weight lives in the bearer or the city instead of the storied object, label that layer first and let the object inherit the surrounding world.

 Lore Notes

-Use the weapon-focused tool for swords, axes, bows, staffs, and shields that need weight and history.
-Battle imagery plus mythic language helps names like "Shadowbane" or "Stormcaller" land fast.
+Use the armament-focused tool for swords, axes, bows, staffs, and shields that need weight and history.
+Battle imagery plus mythic language helps labels like "Shadowbane" or "Stormcaller" land fast.

-Build names for relics, amulets, rings, enchanted books, and rare treasures with a more ancient or ceremonial tone.
+Build labels for relics, amulets, rings, enchanted books, and rare treasures with a more ancient or ceremonial tone.
 The goal is output that hints at hidden power and backstory.

 This category also supports factions, orders, and brotherhoods when you need named institutions tied to a relic, vow, or social structure in your world.

 Yes.
-This category includes organization-focused naming when you need guilds, brotherhoods, orders, or factions that connect to your setting's power structure.
+This category includes organization-focused labeling when you need guilds, brotherhoods, orders, or factions that connect to your setting's power structure.

-The best names imply reputation.
+The best labels imply reputation.
 A good result should suggest power, history, oath, or danger in just a few words, without reading like a full lore paragraph pasted into an inventory slot.

 Build heroes, villains, dynasties, and NPC casts that sound like they belong to the same world.